7-Eleven’s Craft Beer Store in Yokohama Hammerhead, Japan

 Japanese Craft Beers

-Some of the Japanese craft beers included at the 7-Eleven craft beer store in Yokohama include:
+Some of the Japanese craft beers on our last visit included at the 7-Eleven craft beer store in Yokohama include:

 Ramen Boy Beer from Fukuoka Craft Brewing, Japan (the cans look amazing)